 Time to rise, time to act, time to get going, Bud time, bad time, best time ever, time to leave, time to move, Miller time, time to decide; time to realize that this thing we call time is not real.
 Can you touch it?
 Does it have structure?
-Oh, yes, our world operates from a time clock, minutes, seconds, hours, work time, rest time, time for dinner, time to make love, time to fight, time to apologize, time to plant, time to harvest, time to get to work, time to get the kids to school, time to pick the kids up, time, time and more time, yet not enough time.
+Oh, yes, our world operates from a time clock, minutes, seconds, hours, work time, rest time, time for dinner, time to make love, time to fight, time to apologize, time to plant, time to harvest, time to get to work, time to get the kids to school, time to pick the kids up, time, time and more time, yet never enough time.

 So why are we so caught up in time?
 Does it exist?
-Or are we simply operating from a point of contextual organization and structure, a construct that gives meaning and texture to living as a human being.
+Or are we simply operating from a point of contextual organization and structure, a construct that gives meaning and texture to living as a human being?
 Did the ancients understand this concept differently, whereby the human condition was in sync and cooperative with nature and the greater universe?
 And how have we devolved so harshly to live our lives caught in the paradox of time and its limitations?
 It really does make you wonder.

 Certainly, order is necessary to survive.
 But are we now living in a world that demands something more relevant than the limitations of time?
 If so, what would this new reality be?
 Here are some suggestions for expanding our perception of limited time: